Description

 Which means for our asset as example:

-• The maximum reduction from previous high over 5 years of BlackRock Future Climate and Sustainable Economy ETF is days, which is lower, thus worse compared to the benchmark SPY (-24.5 days) in the same period.
+• Looking at the maximum reduction from previous high of days in the last 5 years of BlackRock Future Climate and Sustainable Economy ETF, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (-24.5 days)

 MaxDuration: